vain/pdfPres/README.md

 the current slide - it can show your private notes, trigger sound events or whatever.

-pdfPres uses GTK+ v2 and poppler-glib to render the PDF file.
+pdfpres uses GTK+ v2 and poppler-glib to render the PDF file.
 Notes and preferences are handled via libxml2.